Home Page

 Is the Population of a Town the same as the Population controlled by its Council?

 No, the population of a town is not same as the population of its council.
-E.g. Leeds had a town (urban) population of about 445,000 in 2001 but the Leeds Council area also includes the Yorkshire countryside and smaller towns around it, and controlled a population of 715,000.
-On the other hand the town (urban) population of Reading was about 235,000 in 2001 but Reading Council only controlled about 145,000 people as a large part of the town is controlled by Wokingham Council.
+E.g. Leeds had a town (built-up) population of about 475,000 in 2011 but the Leeds Council area also includes the Yorkshire countryside and smaller towns around it, and controls a population of 750,000.
+On the other hand the town (built-up) population of Leicester was about 445,000 in 2011 but Leicester Council only controls about 330,000 people as a large part of the city is controlled by surrounding Councils.

-The Councils Table 3 shows the differences that can exist between the urban area of a town and the area governed by the council with the same name at the 2001 Census.
+The Councils Table 4 shows the differences that can exist between the area of a town and the area governed by the council with the same name at the 2011 Census.

-Additionally some well-known towns don't even have a council with the same name and therefore would not be acknowledged in a list of populations which only showed council populations such as West Bromwich and Gillingham.
+Additionally some well-known towns don't even have a council with the same name and therefore would not be acknowledged in a list of populations which only showed council populations such as Huddersfield, Birkenhead and Gillingham.

 Which are the largest towns without their own councils?